TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/device/am263px/additional_details.md

     \imageStyle{ccs_load_dmsc_01.png,width:50%}
     \image html ccs_load_dmsc_01.png "Scripting Console Log"

-- For success, there should be no error logs in the scripting console.
+- In case of success, there should be no error logs in the scripting console.
+The core will continue to run and the user can halt and reset the core.

 - If the script is run without providing power to the AM263PX-LP or if the AM263PX-LP BOOTMODE is not set to \ref BOOTMODE_NOBOOT then you will see errors in the console and/or unexpected behaviour and error messages.